CSIS-iLab/health-commission/_authors/jennifer-kates.md

 long_title: Vice President and Director of Global Health & HIV Policy, Kaiser Family Foundation
 has_photo: true
-excerpt: "**Jennifer Kates** is Vice President and Director of Global Health & HIV Policy at the Kaiser Family Foundation, where she oversees the Foundation’s policy analysis and research focused on the U.S. government’s role in global health and on the global and domestic HIV epidemics."
+short_bio: "**Jennifer Kates** is Vice President and Director of Global Health & HIV Policy at the Kaiser Family Foundation, where she oversees the Foundation’s policy analysis and research focused on the U.S. government’s role in global health and on the global and domestic HIV epidemics."
+excerpt: ''

 ---
+Jennifer Kates is Vice President and Director of Global Health & HIV Policy at the Kaiser Family Foundation, where she oversees the Foundation’s policy analysis and research focused on the U.S. government’s role in global health and on the global and domestic HIV epidemics.